AntonioPMartinho/brianai/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This are the instructions for the installation of BrianAI on your computer.
+These are the instructions for the installation of BrianAI on your computer.

 ### Prerequisites